The importance of staying active

 Just 30 minutes of physical activity a day can help you to:

-- Stay socially connected and make new friends
+- Stay socially connected

 - Remain independent